 In 2012, Catherine Russell won a Grammy Award for her appearance as a featured artist on the soundtrack album for the HBO TV series Boardwalk Empire.
 In 2013, Catherine contributed 3 songs to the soundtrack album for the movie Kill Your Darlings, starring Daniel Radcliffe as a young Allen Ginsberg.

-A sixth album, Harlem On My Mind, was released in September 2016, on the Jazz Village label and has received a Grammy Nomination for Best Jazz Vocal Album.
+A sixth album, Harlem On My Mind, was released in September 2016, on the Jazz Village label, receiving a Grammy Nomination for Best Jazz Vocal Album.

 Catherine Russell is that rarest of entities – a genuine jazz and blues singer – who can sing virtually anything.
 Her voice is full blown feminity incarnate; a dusky, stalwart and soulful instrument that radiates interpretive power yet remains touchingly vulnerable.
 She launches fearlessly into each tune, getting inside the melody and capturing every emotion.
 Her repertoire features a selection of gems from the 1920's through the Present; vital interpretations, bursting with soul and humor.
 With an off-the beaten-path song selection, sparkling acoustic swing, and a stunning vocal approach, Catherine Russell joins the ranks of the greatest interpreters and performers of American Popular Song.